Dynamic Mean-Field Theory for Continuous Random Networks: A rigorous definition of the generating functional

 \subsection{Probability measures on the space of fields}

-A central difference between the study of continuous random NNs versus the discrete counterpart is that the continuous case requires random variables taking values in infinite dimensional vector spaces like $L^{2}\left( \Omega^{2}\right) $, $\mathcal{H}$, while the classical case uses only $\mathbb{R}^{D}$.
+A central difference between the study of continuous random NNs versus the discrete counterparts is that the continuous case requires random variables taking values in infinite dimensional vector spaces like $L^{2}\left( \Omega^{2}\right) $, $\mathcal{H}$; in contrast, the discrete case uses only $\mathbb{R}^{D}$.
 To construct probability measures, we use white noise calculus techniques; in turn, the construction of such measures is possible in certain topological spaces (nuclear spaces).
 In the Appendix B, we review the basic ideas about white noise calculus.
 We assume the existence of a Gel'fand triplet of the form

 which means that $\Phi$ is a countably Hilbert nuclear space continuously and densely embedded into $\mathcal{H=}L^{2}(\Omega\mathbb{)} {\textstyle\bigotimes} W_{1}$.
 By identifying $\mathcal{H}$ with is dual (by the Riesz representation theorem), $\mathcal{H}$ is continuously and densely embedded into $\Phi^{\prime}$ (the space of continuous linear functionals on $\Phi$, which reflexive $\Phi\mathcal{=}\Phi^{\prime\prime}$).
 This implies that the pairing $\left( T,f\right) $ on $\Phi^{\prime}\times\Phi$ satisfies $\left( T,\varphi\right) =\left\langle T,\varphi\right\rangle $ for $T\in \mathcal{H}^{\prime}=\mathcal{H}$ and $\varphi\in\Phi\subset\mathcal{H}$.
 For further details are given in Section \ref{Section_Gelfand_triplet} of the Appendix C.